kollenl/training-r-intro/1-Introduction-to-R/readme.md

 ## [1] 1.4
 ```

-# Note on Comments and Code Blocks
+# Comments and Code Blocks

 To write a comment in your script that will not be evaluated, type `#` in front
 of your comment.
 The text after `#` will not be evaluated.
 There is no multi-line